-MARATHON SCREENINGS is a salon-style film and video series that invites international and LA-based artists to present their work around a shared meal.
+MARATHON SCREENINGS is a salon-style film and video series that invites international and LA-based artists to present their work around a shared meal with attending audiences.

 Founded in 2017, the series is dedicated to showing non-commercial, experimental, short and long-form moving image works in a non-hierarchical environment.
 With a focus on critical dialogue, the program challenges existing narratives by addressing the construction of identity and the politics of memory in a shifting geopolitical landscape.

 Asha Bukojemsky is an independent curator and public programmer based in Los Angeles.
-Since 2017 she has produced Marathon Screenings alongside exhibitions and projects in collaboration with: Institute of Contemporary Art, Los Angeles; JOAN Los Angeles; 18th Street Arts Center; Active Cultures; Villa Aurora & Thomas Mann House; Oregon Contemporary; and e-flux, amongst many others.
-She has worked for a range of organisations including Project X Foundation, Los Angeles; The Department of Cultural Affairs, City of Los Angeles; The Photographers’ Gallery, London, UK; and PHI Foundation for Contemporary Art, Montreal (formerly DHC/ART), amongst others.
+Since 2017 she has produced Marathon Screenings, and in 2022 she initiated Kyiv to LA in response to Russia’s full-scale invasion of Ukraine.
+She has worked for a range of organisations including the Department of Cultural Affairs, City of Los Angeles; The Photographers’ Gallery, London, UK; PHI Foundation for Contemporary Art, Montreal (formerly DHC/ART), and currently holds the position of Senior Art Program Specialist at LA Metro.

 Bukojemsky graduated with an MLITT from University of Glasgow and a BFA from Concordia University, Montreal.
 Raised between Canada and the United States by Ukrainian parents, her projects investigate multi-layered histories and the geopolitics of memory.